How to Get Involved

 Contact the Mayor and Council

 The Mayor and Council encourage citizen interaction.
 Each member of the City Council is readily available through email and most days the Mayor can found at City Hall providing input and support.
+You can find out who your City Council representative is and other elected representatives by typing your address in the Dunwoody Elected Representatives web map.

 Attend a Town Hall or District Connection Meeting